IPS-LMU/octra/README.md

 At the moment, OCTRA can only be used locally.
 Please notice that OCTRA is still in development and could be buggy.

 ## Production Use
 In a production environment you don't need to install OCTRA.
-Just copy the content of the ``dist`` folder to your http-server.
+Just copy the content of the ``dist`` folder to your http-server. __Do not override your old config.json and markers.json__.

+Before you can use OCTRA duplicate and rename `config_sample.json` to `config.json` and `markers_sample.json` to `markers.json`.
+If you had another config files before make sure to keep these files.
+To make sure that the strucure of your config files are valid in the new version please compare these with the new *_sample.json files

 ## Installation (Development Use)
 On the Development level OCTRA requires Node 6.9.0 or higher, together with NPM 3 or higher.